lyndon025/playtested/src/content/article/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-27-addictingly-difficult-and-challenging-review-wizard-of-legend-mobile
+title: Addictingly difficult and challenging | Review - Wizard of Legend Mobile
+game: Wizard of Legend Mobile
 description: Wizard of Legend Mobile 9.2 Editors' Choice Roguelike Get
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-0.avif
+  - /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-1.avif
+  - /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-2.avif
+  - /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-3.avif
+  - /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-4.avif
+  - /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-5.avif
 pubDate: 2023-10-27
 score: 9.0
 tags:
   - action
   - indie
   - linux
   - macos
   - mobile
   - pc
   - rpg
   - taptap
   - wizard-of-legend-mobile
 thumb: /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-0.avif
-title: Addictingly difficult and challenging | Review - Wizard of Legend Mobile
-game: Wizard of Legend Mobile
-gallery:
-- /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-0.avif
-- /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-1.avif
-- /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-2.avif
-- /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-3.avif
-- /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-4.avif
-- /images/reviews/legacy/2023-10-27-addictingly-difficult-and-challenging--review---wizard-of-legend-mobile-5.avif
 ---

 Wizard of Legend Mobile
 9.2
 Editors' Choice
 Roguelike
 Get

-✨Overview
+## ✨Overview

 Wizard of Legend Mobile is a a portable port of the popular PC title that successfully recreates the magic of the original game while adapting to touchscreen controls.
 This game delivers a fast-paced and challenging roguelike adventure, which is well suited for gaming on the go.

 The timing of this mobile release couldn't be better, especially with the recent announcement of the upcoming Wizard of Legend 2.
 With the sequel on the horizon, fans and newcomers to the series alike have an opportunity play the first game on their mobile phones.

-**Pros:**
+## Pros

-+Fast-paced satisfying spell-based combat
+## +Fast-paced satisfying spell-based combat

-+Challenging roguelike elements and progression +Procedurally generated dungeons
+## +Challenging roguelike elements and progression

+## +Procedurally generated dungeons

-+Spell and Item customization
+## +Spell and Item customization

-+Touch and Gamepad support
+## +Touch and Gamepad support

-**Cons:**
+## Cons

 -Stunlock is overused as a combat mecahnic -Progression system can feel grindy

-⭐️Score: 9/10
+## ⭐️Score: 9/10

 Story and Premise